 About the author

-René Serbon - Corneotherapy Expert, Industry Educator and Speaker - gives skin care professionals a true point of difference in the industry.
+René Serbon - Corneotherapy Expert, Industry Educator and Speaker - gives skincare professionals a true point of difference in the industry.
 How?
 By handing them the ultimate drawing card: knowledge about the skin (wrapped in savvy business strategy).
-Her Keynotes and in-depth trainings educate on skin anatomy, physiology, and how to match cosmetic chemistry to specific skin conditions - helping Clinic Owners and Solo Estheticians to blow the roof off their in-clinic results and business growth (by 30% a year or more).
+Her Keynotes and in-depth training educate on skin anatomy, physiology, and how to match cosmetic chemistry to specific skin conditions - helping Clinic Owners and Solo Estheticians to blow the roof off their in-clinic results and business growth (by 30% a year or more).

 Rene is CIDESCO and CIBTAC certified, one of the world’s few Pastiche Recognised Educators and proudly serves on the International Association of Applied Corneotherapy (IAC) educational board.